nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

 pwndbg>
 ```

 We found our target, `0xffff000000a90010`.
 Interestingly, this address doesn't seem to be affected by KASLR.
-I've run this test multiple times and the address inside `0xffff000000a90010` always points to the kernel image every single time.
+I've run this test multiple times and the address inside `0xffff000000a90010` always points to the kernel image everytime.
 I'm not quite sure why this happens, but hey, atleast we got our leak.

 ### Bypassing the Canary
 This one is a bit tricker than getting the kernel base.
 I put a breakpoint in `safe_log` to see where the kernel was obtaining its canary from.